Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Twins

 Lourdes Gurriel Jr. At The Plate

+- Among qualified batters in MLB, he ranks 79th in batting average, 124th in on-base percentage, and 47th in slugging.

-- Gurriel enters this game on a five-game hitting streak.
-In his last games, he's hitting .368 with one homer.
+- Gurriel enters this game on a six-game hitting streak.
+During his last outings, he's hitting .368 with two homers.

+- In 65.3% of his 98 games this season, Gurriel has picked up at least one hit.
+He's also had 23 multi-hit games.

+- He has hit a home run in 16 games this year (16.3%), leaving the park in 4.2% of his chances at the plate.

-- In 34.0% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (7.2%).
+- In 34.7% of his games this year, he has scored at least once.
+And he's had eight games with multiple runs (8.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.